civilcfd/civilcfd.github.io/README.md

 When working on a new case, the default simulation parameters generally do not need to be changed.
 The steps for creating a new simulation include:

+1. Define fluid properties and activate turbulence model if applicable
-1. Set the mesh properties including the size, number of cells, and origin
+2. Set the mesh properties including the size, number of cells, and origin
-2. Load the geometry definition file (in ASCII STL format - binary STL must be converted first)
+3. Load the geometry definition file (in ASCII STL format - binary STL must be converted first)
-3. Render the mesh
+4. Render the mesh
-4. Define the boundary conditions
+5. Define the boundary conditions
-5. Define the initial conditions
+6. Define the initial conditions
-6. Set the simulation end time, write interval and number of processors
+7. Set the simulation end time, write interval and number of processors
-7. Run the simulation
+8. Run the simulation
-8. Visualize the results
+9. Visualize the results

+Each of above steps are performed using the tabs in the graphical interface in order from left to right.

 ## Screenshot